REGNet: REgion-based Grasp Network for End-to-end Grasp Detection in Point Clouds: CONCLUSIONS

 \section{CONCLUSIONS}

-We present the REGNet, an end-to-end single-shot network based on the single-view point cloud to detect grasps in 3D space.
-Our method significantly improves the detection performance and can be generalized to detect grasps on unseen objects.
-The ablation studies demonstrate each component in REGNet is effective and contributes inextricably to the final performance.
+We present the REGNet, an end-to-end region-based network based on the single-view partial point cloud to detect grasps in 3D space.
+It contains three stages: SN, GRN, and RN, which significantly improve the grasp detection performance in dense clutter.
+Moreover, REGNet is only trained on synthetic data and successfully transfers to detect grasps on novel objects in real-world scenarios.

-In future work, we will generate a synthetic scene of many objects to extend our dataset.
-Based on the synthetic data, our work will effectively detect grasps in dense clutter.
+In future work, we will improve our network structure for target-driven object grasping in clutter.
+Furthermore, we will also detect objects' relationships to generate an appropriate grasping sequence in stacked scenes.